Ju99ernaut/grapesjs-template-manager/README.md

   container: '#gjs',
   height: '100%',
   fromElement: true,
-  pageManager: true, // This should be set to tru
+  pageManager: true, // This should be set to true
   storageManager:  {
     type: 'indexeddb',
     // ...